rk68/Neutrino-Classifier-ML-Project/README.md

 lepton to neutrino energy ratio (MAE: 0.16), as well as classification of neutrino flavour (F1 score: 0.83) and scattering type (F1 score: 0.48).

+Full details are available in the attached report.